 Developing a Strong Talent Pipeline

 We value a diverse workforce, as reflected by age range and levels of experience among our employees.
-According to a Pew Center report, Millennials currently comprise the largest population in the US labor force.
-As Generation Z continue to enter the workforce, the trend towards a younger workforce will continue.
+According to a Pew Center report, millennials currently comprise the largest population in the U.S. labor force.
+As Generation Z continues to enter the workforce, the trend towards a younger workforce will continue.
 A significant portion of Covanta’s workforce is at, or approaching, retirement age.
 In anticipation of these trends and the need to equip our future leaders with the skills they will need to be successful, Covanta offers several professional development programs for young professionals:

 - Our Undergraduate Internship Program invites talented individuals to gain knowledge and experience about the waste management industry while supplementing their studies.

 - The Early Career Development Program, launched in 2018, enables recent college graduates with less than three years of relevant work experience to gain knowledge about Covanta’s diverse business functions.
-Eight young professionals (25 percent female and 25 percent from diverse ethnic groups) participated in the inaugural class.
+Eight young professionals (25% female and 25% from diverse ethnic groups) participated in the inaugural class.
 We plan to continue to expand and diversify this program by leveraging the Undergraduate Internship Program.